 4. Can I become a Music Society committee member?

 Ordinarily a new committee is voted in at the AGM at the end of each autumn term for the upcoming calendar year.
-The 2022 committee will be voted on in an AGM in November/Dec 2021.
 For details on roles and how to apply visit www.uobmusicsociety.org.uk/team

 5. Can I join an ensemble at any time of the year?